 “Taking care of the poor in the winter and protecting them from the cold is a great deed.”

 [Ibn Rajab al-Hanbali]

 Fuel poverty forces many HHUGS families to cut back on heating, even in the height of winter and at the risk of their health.
-By contributing £30 towards an oil radiator, fan heater or convector, we can help them stave off the winter colds without running a huge gas bill.
+By contributing £30 towards an oil radiator, fan heater or convector, we can help them stave off the winter colds without running up a huge gas bill.

 “I have to put the heating on, and the cost is too high so sometimes I turn it off as I know I cannot afford it.”

-Barely able to afford heating in the day, many families will go without during the night, putting themselves at risk of sickness.
 For the elderly, exposure to the extreme cold in this way, can lead to death.
 But just £40 can provide a family with winter duvets and blankets to keep them protected from the night’s bitter chill.